Trinidad and Tobago

 Food For The Poor has also funded the construction of 562 homes in Trinidad.

-Learn more about our projects in Trinidad
+Learn more about our projects in Trinidad and Tobago

 Trinidad and Tobago is a developing nation composed of two islands located at the southern end of the Caribbean chain of islands.
 The economy of T&T is heavily dependent on the production and export of petroleum and gas, making it extremely vulnerable to fluctuations in world oil prices.